straz/artificialtrust/_articles/assholes.md

 achieve impunity.

-Cancer and autoimmune diseases thrive by manipulating and evading the immune system.
+Cancer and autoimmune diseases thrive by manipulating and evading the immune system that's supposed to stop them.
 Criminals thrive when they corrupt the legal system that's supposed to catch them.

 ### Co-opting the enablers